oiwn/imscraping-ninja/readme.md

   - [x] add simple animation
   - [ ] speed up first gulp run by moving all processing into memory and caching
   - [ ] better file moving http://stackoverflow.com/questions/21546931/use-gulp-to-select-and-move-directories-and-their-files
+  - [x] check if webmasters crawl page correctly and fix glitches

 # How To Use